ckeditor/jsduck/README.md

 ### 0.0.5

-1. Added support for `expanded` property of guides menu items.
+1. Added support for the `expanded` property of guides menu items.
-2. Implemented multi-level TOC in giudes.
+2. Implemented multi-level TOC in guides.

 ### 0.0.4